mohd-akram/blog/_posts/2020-01-20-fix-wsl-file-system-behavior.md

 While the automount options will affect files in DrvFs, they have no effect on files created in the regular filesystem.
 There, the default permissions are 777 for directories and 666 for files.
 These are then modified by a system umask.
-In versions of Windows prior to Windows 10, version 1909, the system umask is [not applied](https://github.com/microsoft/WSL/issues/352) resulting in a umask of 0, giving everyone write permissions.
+In current versions of Windows 10, the system umask is [not applied](https://github.com/microsoft/WSL/issues/352) resulting in a umask of 0, giving everyone write permissions.
 Setting a umask of 022 in the shell's `~/.profile` fixes this.
-You can verify the current umask by running `umask`.